lin1shu/spark_word_count_by_cursor/README.md

 - Count the frequency of each word in a text document
 - Store results in CSV format or PostgreSQL database
 - Update existing word counts in PostgreSQL
-- Web application to visualize and explore word frequencies
+- **Interactive web visualization** with hover tooltips showing exact word frequencies
 - RESTful API endpoints for accessing word count data
 - Properly structured Python package
 - Comprehensive test suite